top of page

-Join us this summer for an intensive immersion experience in Israel/Palestine, as we examine realities on the ground as experienced by Palestinians and Israelis.
-The program's main focus will be on internal dynamics within Israel, including the predicament and identity of Palestinian citizens of Israel and other marginalized groups, intercommunal relations within the state, and the ways in which these relate to the broader Israeli-Palestinian and Arab-Israeli conflict.
+Join us for an intensive immersion experience in Israel/Palestine, as we examine realities on the ground as experienced by members of diverse communities in Israel, the West Bank, and East Jerusalem.
+The program's main focus will be on internal dynamics within Israel, including the predicament and identity of Palestinian citizens of Israel and of other identity and marginalized groups, intercommunal relations within the state, and the ways in which these relate to the broader Israeli-Palestinian and Arab-Israeli conflict.
 The program includes visits and home hospitality, and meetings with community leaders and activists, policy-makers, peacebuilders, academics, professionals, and other community members.
-It will also include a number of excursions to the West Bank and, of course, visits to East and West Jerusalem.
+(It will also include a number of excursions to the West Bank and, of course, visits to East and West Jerusalem).

 The trip offers a perfect opportunity for students conducting research projects in the region, as well as anyone interested in an in-depth exploration of the country's history and current affairs.